 After the 180-day period is up, the insurance company may ask to extend the period in which they can decide.
 A workers’ compensation lawyer can help you understand why this request may not be beneficial for you.
 Depending on how they decide, you could receive less money in the long run.
 Don’t sign any forms without consulting a lawyer.

-How Kelly & Associates Injury Lawyers Can Help You Recover Benefits
+How Michael Kelly Injury Lawyers Can Help You Recover Benefits

 It’s guaranteed that your employer’s insurance company has hired top-quality lawyers who will aggressively protect their client’s interests.
 You should have someone just like that on your side.
-Look no further than Kelly & Associates.
+Look no further than Michael Kelly.

 Once you hire us, you don’t have to argue with the insurance company or fill out more complicated forms.
 Our talented workers’ compensation attorneys will take over and negotiate forcefully on your behalf.

 Our workers’ compensation team includes aggressive trial lawyers who are trained to fight for the maximum compensation you deserve.
 You’ll work directly with one of our hardworking attorneys, not a junior paralegal or assistant.

 It’s important to us that people get personalized service when they need it most.
 That’s what we’re committed to and that’s what you can expect from Michael Kelly.